Click here to read the the climate change background to the UK's investment in nuclear technology.

 Another nuclear power stations will then be built at Bradwell.
 It will be an international test-bed for the Chinese third generation Hualong high temperature 1,000 MW reactor.
 (Note, though, that the Chinese are actually using German technology.)

-Last, but not least, Westinghouse/Toshiba intends to build three reactors of their own design at Moorside in Cumbria.
+Westinghouse/Toshiba had intended to build three reactors of their own design at Moorside in Cumbria, but pulled out of this project in late 2018.

 Hinkley Point & Sizewell - Risks, Pricing etc